shawenyao/jekyll-now/_posts/2023-01-09-A-Distributed-Motion-Sensitive-Lighting-System.md

 ## Smart Home Basics

-[Rasperry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi).
-The 4th generation, Raspberry Pi 4 Model B, is by far the most powerful Raspberry Pi with a quad-core CPU running at 1.5GHz.
+For this project, we will be relying on a few [Rasperry Pi](https://en.wikipedia.org/wiki/Raspberry_Pi) computers.
+The 4th generation, Raspberry Pi 4 Model B, is by far the most powerful Raspberry Pi with a quad-core CPU clocking in at 1.5GHz.
 The newest entry to the Raspberry Pi family, [Pico W](https://www.raspberrypi.com/news/raspberry-pi-pico-w-your-6-iot-platform/), is a microcontroller capable of of running [MicroPython](https://en.wikipedia.org/wiki/MicroPython) and access the Internet.

 Smart plugs come next.
 These are essentially Wi-Fi-enabled switches that can be turned on or off via an API, rendering non-smart devices such as a floor lamp "smart".
 For example, TP-Link offers many choices under the brand [Kasa](https://www.kasasmart.com/us/products/smart-plugs).
 Programmatic control of the Kasa smart plugs is made possible by the [python-kasa](https://github.com/python-kasa/python-kasa) library.

 Last but certainly not least, there's the motion sensor itself.
-The HC-SR505 senor, a type of [passive infrared (PIR) sensor](https://en.wikipedia.org/wiki/Passive_infrared_sensor), gets the job done nicely.
+The HC-SR505 senor, a type of [passive infrared (PIR) sensor](https://en.wikipedia.org/wiki/Passive_infrared_sensor), can get the job done nicely.

 ## Design 1: Motion Sensing 101